CoderForGood/coderforgood.github.io/usa/Washington.md

-# Washington is a great state for Software Engineers to Live and Work.
+# Washington is a great state for Software Engineers.

 Washington state is a very good state for software development engineers to live in and work from.